 - Relapse prevention strategy planning that facilitates graduating from rehab with a firm plan for recovery in place

-Excellent Rehab Centers Facilitate Interaction Between the Genders in Tandem with Treatment
+Excellent Rehab Centers Facilitate Interaction Between the Genders in Tandem with Addiction Treatment

 Social gatherings sponsored by a rehab facility are unique opportunities for men and women to interact in a safe environment.
 As you undergo rehab for men, you recognize that your old ways of relating to women won’t work.
 You may have taken sedatives to calm your impulses to lash out, which you no longer want to do.
 Maybe you’ve relied on stimulants to help you be more outgoing around the opposite sex.

-Treatment helps you work on trigger responses.
+Addiction treatment helps you work on trigger responses.
 You develop coping mechanisms that allow you to engage with peers in a social setting that’s free of drugs.
-Since rehab for men lets you deal with underlying mental health conditions concurrently with addiction treatment services, you feel more confident.
+Since rehab for men lets you deal with underlying mental health conditions concurrently with addiction treatment programs, you feel more confident.
 Social gatherings present you with opportunities to apply what you learned and recognize areas where there needs to be growth.

 Don’t Put off Treatment Any Longer